LucasCardoso910/Character-Sheet-Manager/README.md

 in this programming world and just really wanted to try new things and to put into practice my learnings so far.
 I know that this program may have several errors, bugs, and more efficient ways to do what it does.
-And if, by any chance, you are reading this code and want to help, to correct something, or show me a better way to code, feel completely free and appreciated for it.
+If, by any chance, you are reading this code and want to help, to correct something, or show me a better way to code, feel completely free and appreciated for it.
 I just feel the need to start doing something and building real programs.